shellyscheng/2014-17-Mass-Shootings-Calendar/README.md

 Chris Harper-Mercer, a 26-year-old enrolled at the school, fatally shot an assistant professor and students in a classroom.
 10 people were dead and nine were injured.

+Design of the calendar is inspired by Mike Bostock.

 Project is visible at https://shiyingcheng.github.io/2014-17-Mass-Shootings-Calendar/